-“At that timewent on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat” (Matthew 12:1).
+“At that timewent on the through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat” (Matthew 12:1).

 Previously, when I read this scripture, I always wondered: Why did the Lord Jesus choose to go outdoors on the Sabbath?
 And why did He allow His disciples to pluck the ears of corn to eat when they went through the corn?
 The laws stipulated that people must stop all work to worship God on the Sabbath, and must not casually go out or take part in activities.
 Thus, to the Pharisees, What the Lord Jesus did seemed to violate the laws.
 But why did the Lord Jesus do like this?
 What on earth would the Lord Jesus communicate to the people of the day?